canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 ## Create your GKE Cluster
 Duration: 8:00

-Skip to the next step if you're purely interested CDK.
+Skip to the next step if you have already set up a cluster with CDK.

 For GKE we first want to set a default [compute zone](https://cloud.google.com/compute/docs/regions-zones/#available) for our cluster.
 For example: